TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Introduction

-With the cooperation of SuperNAS, SparseNAS and SparseEngine, TinyFormer successfully brings powerful transformers into resource-constrained devices.
+With the cooperation of SuperNAS, SparseNAS, and SparseEngine, TinyFormer brings powerful transformers into resource-constrained devices, and enables a faster sparse inference process compared with existing inference engines.
 Experimental results on CIFAR-10 show that TinyFormer could achieve an accuracy of $96.1\%$, with an inference latency of $3.9$ seconds running on STM32F746.
-Compared to the light-weight transformer CCT-7/3$\times$1 \cite{hassani2021escaping}, TinyFormer achieves $1.04\%$ accuracy improvement while saving $74\%$ storage.
+Compared to the light-weight transformer CCT-7/3$\times$1 \cite{hassani2021escaping}, TinyFormer achieves higher accuracy improvement while saving $74\%$ storage.
 Benefiting from the automated SparseEngine, TinyFormer could obtain up to $12.2\times$ speedup in sparse model inference compared to CMSIS-NN \cite{lai2018cmsis}.

 The rest of the paper is organized as follows.
 Section \ref{sec:related_work} reviews the related background and provides our motivations.
-Section \ref{sec:tinyformer} demonstrates the details of TinyFormer framework.
+Section \ref{sec:tinyformer} demonstrates the details of the TinyFormer framework.
 Experimental results are presented in Section \ref{sec:experiment} and conclusions are given in Section \ref{sec:conclusion}.